Skip to main content

 How the cross-account role works

-Both roles use AWS’s standard cross-account access pattern with an ExternalId condition.
-Cloud Capital’s AWS account ID and your unique ExternalId are embedded in each role’s trust policy at setup time — meaning only Cloud Capital’s specific AWS account can assume the role, and only when presenting the correct ExternalId.
+The Forecasting role uses AWS’s standard cross-account access pattern with an ExternalId condition.
+Cloud Capital’s AWS account ID and your unique ExternalId are embedded in the role’s trust policy at setup time — meaning only Cloud Capital’s specific AWS account can assume the role, and only when presenting the correct ExternalId.
 This prevents confused deputy attacks.
-You can revoke either role at any time by deleting the corresponding CloudFormation stack in your AWS console, which immediately removes Cloud Capital’s access.
+You can revoke the role at any time by deleting the CloudFormation stack in your AWS console, which immediately removes Cloud Capital’s access.
 This is a well-established AWS pattern for granting third-party access.
 For more detail on how cross-account roles and ExternalId conditions work, see How to use an external ID when granting access to your AWS resources to a third party in the AWS documentation.

 Security and access summary